AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/AccGTrack.md

 9. Similarly, determine and record the starting photogate position $s_1$ at the top end of the track.
 Place the glider near the top of the track.
 Move it slowly as you approach the top photogate.
 Stop the glider at the exact location when the photogate's red light comes on.
 Move the glider back and forth to confirm your scale reading.
 Ensure your scale reading on the track was based on the same location of the glider as for your $s_0$ reading (i.e. {numref}`M02Fig03`).

-    ```{admonition} Note on Accurate Photogate Positions
+    ```{admonition} Accurate Photogate Positions
-    :class: note
+    :class: tip
     Be careful not to bump the photogates, as that could change their positions and lead to inaccurate distances.
 Check during each case; if need be, expand your common data table with additional $s_0$ and $s_1$ positions.
     ```

 10. Four cases will be performed as listed in {numref}`tab-four-glider-spacer-cases`.
-For each of the four cases, perform the following steps listed in {ref}`detailsteps` and record the data appropriately in your spreadsheet.
+For each of the four cases, perform the following steps listed in {ref}`detailsteps-accelGTrack` and record the data appropriately in your spreadsheet.
     ```{table} Four experimental cases with spacers and gliders
     :name: tab-four-glider-spacer-cases
     | Case | Spacer Size | Glider Size |